bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * More casual talk.
 * Make sure narrative and backstory are never together.

+* Easter egg mondegreen in Uncanny

 # Bobtail Yearlings website
-* Remove problematic posts from Blogspot blog.
 * Add WordPress to website, have blog section.
 * Link to Blogspot from WordPress.